 Outside lectures and office hours, the primary forms of communication in the course take place through Blackboard, including the bulletin board, email and chat rooms.
-Please do NOT leave urgent messages on my Office phone voicemail.
-Either email me on my U of C email or contact the Dept Secretary for my cell phone #.
+Please do Not leave urgent messages on my Office phone voicemail, use my University email/or contact the Dept Office for my cell phone #.